jzhou77/foundationdb/documentation/tutorial/How Things Do Not Work.md

-## Flow Tutorial: How Things Do Not Work
+# Flow Tutorial: How Things Do Not Work

+## Topics

 * Single threaded
+* ACTOR model and actor life cycle

 * Calling ACTOR function creates an object and does NOT block.
-  * Hold the returned Future object, otherwise the actor is cancelled.
+  * Hold the returned Future object.

-  Good pattern: Add a future variable to an actor collection and wait on it, otherwise if an exception is thrown from the actor, the exception is silently ignored (not raised to the caller function!).
-E.g., masterServer().
+* ACTOR chaining and exceptions
+  * wait() and exceptions

 * All parameters are const &
-  * Shadowing argument, e.g., std::vector<Future<Void>>, iterator
+  * Shadowing argument
   * state X x(params) results in no matching function for call to 'X::X()' error.

 * Reduce state variables
-* broken promise.
-RPC server side, the ReplyPromise is destroyed before replying back.
+* broken promise

+## Probably not covered

 * Very rare: uncancellable ACTOR: `grep ACTOR */*.actor.cpp | grep void`.
 * static ACTOR member function